ionajosephine/RockMyRecipe/README.md

 # README

 This is a recipe sharing app built in Ruby on Rails.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+When the MVP (according to my aims) is finished I'll update this file with more info including instructions for how to use it, ruby version, system dependencies, configuration, etc.